conda/actions/create-release/README.md

   create:
     runs-on: ubuntu-latest
     steps:
-      - uses: actions/setup-python
-        with:
-          python-version: '>=3.4'

-      # derive the branch from the version
+      - name: Get Branch
-      - shell: python
+        shell: python
         run: |
           from os import environ
           from pathlib import Path

+          # derive the branch from the version by dropping the `PATCH` and using `.x`
           branch = "${{ inputs.version }}".rsplit(".", 1)[0]
           Path(environ["GITHUB_ENV"]).write_text(f"BRANCH={branch}.x")